Best Restaurants in Rothenburg:

 top ten best restaurants In Rothenburg germany - medieval cave cellar dining To Hell Tavern Zur Holl restaurant

-About Zur Höll Tavern: To Hell Tavern (Zur Höll) is our favorite restaurant in town and is located inside the oldest home in Rothenburg with a foundation dating back to the 900s AS.
-Known for its cozy atmosphere along with an excellent menu of Bavarian and Franconian dishes, To Hell Tavern is one of the best places to experience Medieval Rothenburg.
+About Zur Höll Tavern: To Hell Tavern (Zur Höll) is our favorite restaurant in town.
+It is located inside the oldest home in Rothenburg, with a foundation dating back to the 900s AD.
+Known for its cozy atmosphere and excellent menu of Bavarian and Franconian dishes, To Hell Tavern is one of the best places to experience Medieval Rothenburg.

-The name ‘Zur Höll’ comes from the Middle Ages when nearby buildings were part of the Saint John’s Monastery (established in 1200).
-Since the monks wanted to be separated from the general public to avoid temptation, a large part of the lane was covered with a wooden roof and was closed to non-monks.
-The roof made the alley very dark, so it gained the nickname Hell Alley which carried over to the restaurant in modern times.
+The name ‘Zur Höll’ comes from the Middle Ages, when nearby buildings were part of the Saint John’s Monastery (established in 1200).
+Since the monks wanted to be separated from the general public to avoid temptation, a large part of the lane was covered with a wooden roof and closed to non-monks.
+The roof made the alley very dark, so it gained the nickname Hell Alley, which carried over to the restaurant in modern times.

 The old-world interior is best highlighted by the Medieval cellar dining area hidden in the back of the restaurant.
-This cave-like cellar is not only romantic, but also has historic details incorporated in it.
-The best element is the 8-foot-long kiln blower which now serves as the table, since the cellar was once used as a blacksmith forge in late-Medieval times.
+This cave-like cellar is not only romantic but also has historic details incorporated into it.
+The best element is the 8-foot-long kiln blower, which now serves as the table since the cellar was once used as a blacksmith forge in late medieval times.

 We highly suggest getting reservations in advance if you plan on eating dinner at the To Hell Tavern as it is very popular and has limited seating.
 Although only open for dinner in the Winter months, during the rest of the year this restaurant can be an excellent place to have lunch while following our Rothenburg City Wall Walking Tour (more info).